-The shape is constructed to reduce pressure on the ulna nerve, just like many of the “wing”-shaped grips that are popular now, but without the bulk.
+The shape is constructed to reduce pressure on the ulnar nerve, just like many of the “wing”-shaped grips that are popular now, but without the bulk.
 The body is a very firm rubberized material that transmits a lot of feedback to your hands.
 The texture is also quite rough to provide grip on your gloves.
 Then again, I thought riding them without gloves would destroy my palms but it wasn’t so bad.

 I have big hands and prefer extra-fat grips, but I think these are going to stay on my bars as long as they last.
 For $29 they are also priced competitively compared to other ergonomic grips.
-SQ Labs products can be ordered on its website, but they are also distributed through Radsport USA, so ask your LBS.
+SQlab products can be ordered from its distributor, Radsport USA or purchased at your local bike shop.